heriberto-codes/cThink/readme.md

 ## How It Works
 When introduced to a new coding concept, learners follow a 4-step process:

-	1. 🧠 Assess it – Learning Assessment
+	1. 🧠 Assess it – learners complete a short, low-stakes learning assessment that gauges their prior knowledge and surfaces misconceptions.
+This helps tailor the D.A.B.
-	Before diving in, learners complete a short, low-stakes. assessment that gauges their prior knowledge and surfaces. misconceptions.
-This helps tailor the D.A.B. experience. to their needs.
+	experience to their needs.

 	Our learning assessment uses Bloom’s Taxonomy (Revised Version) to quickly diagnose conceptual gaps and VARK-style prompts to